ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The parameters 'hkdf', 'contextId', 'cred_fmt', 'sign_enc_alg', 'sign_alg', 'sign_params'.
 These parameters MUST be present.

    - The parameters 'alg' and 'ecdh_alg'.
-These parameter MUST NOT be present if the group is a signature-only group.
+These parameters MUST NOT be present if the group is a signature-only group.
 Otherwise, they MUST be present.

 * The parameter 'group_enc_key' is also included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter specifies the Group Encryption Key of the OSCORE Group, encoded as a CBOR byte string.
 The Group Manager derives the Group Encryption Key from the group keying material, as per {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}.
 This parameter MUST be present.